yelunightroad/hexosource/themes/next/README.md

 $ git pull
 ```

-### Bugs

-> Commit your changes or stash them before you can merge

-You must Commit, Stash or Discard local changes.
-See [here](https://stackoverflow.com/a/15745424/5861495) how to do it.

 ### Theme configurations using Hexo data files ([#328](https://github.com/iissnan/hexo-theme-next/issues/328))

 Currently, it is not smooth to update NexT theme from pulling or downloading new releases.
 It is quite often running into conflict status when updating NexT theme via `git pull`, or need to merge configurations manually when upgrading to new releases.